 When to Ask for Online Reviews

 Before you figure out how to ask for a review, first let’s discuss when is the best time to ask for one.
 Believe it or not, your team needs a thoughtful strategy when it comes to when and how to ask for reviews.
 At Reputation, we recommend that companies follow these three tips to get the best results.

 - Have your customer support team send your review requests by email in the morning.
 Our research shows you can see a 5% gain in response rates by timing messages right.
 You might even see a boost in your conversion rate as well.
 This can be vital for getting actionable insights to take back to your team.

-- Send your email review requests in the middle of the week — your response rate could increase by as much as 10% with this tactic, as it’s been proven to be the best time to send review request emails.
+- Send your email review requests in the middle of the week.
+Your response rate could increase by as much as 10% with this tactic, as it’s been proven to be the best time to send review request emails.

 How to Get More Responses to “Leave us a Review” Requests